ChangyuLNeu/Darray/README.md

 It is built by a two-level nested list(i.e.[[inner_list1],[inner_list2],...]).
 Every column in a table is stored in an inner list and all of columns are stored in an outer list.

 Darray includes two attributes: data and colnames.
-The attribute 'data' stores the data of varibles as a two-level nested list and the attribute 'colnames' stores the names of variables as a list.
+The attribute 'data' stores the data of variables as a two-level nested list and the attribute 'colnames' stores the names of variables as a list.

 The type of data in Darray is numeric.